codygreen/f5xc-ingress-controller-demo/https/README.md

 # HTTPS Ingress

-The `https_lb_custom_ip` example demonstrates the deployment of an HTTPS load balancer.
+The `https_custom_ip` example demonstrates the deployment of an HTTPS load balancer.

 The demo also creates an origin pool consisting of the `nginx` service running in the AppStack K8s cluster on port 8080.